Visualize data from Azure Time Series Insights in Power BI

 - Download and install the latest version of Power BI Desktop

-- Have or create an Azure Time Series Insights Preview instance
+- Have or create an Azure Time Series Insights Gen2 environment

-Connect data from Time Series Insights to Power BI
+Connect data from Azure Time Series Insights to Power BI

 To get started:

-Open the Time Series Insights Preview Explorer and curate your data.
+Open the Azure Time Series Insights Gen2 Explorer and curate your data.
+This is the data that will be exported into Power BI.

 Once you have created a view you are satisfied with, navigate to the More actions dropdown menu and select Connect to Power BI.